^

 • physiotherapy.

-In no case should one practice self-medication: if a pregnant woman fulfills all medical purposes, lymphadenitis will be cured quickly, without unpleasant consequences for the mother herself and her unborn child.
+In no case should you practice self-medication: if a pregnant woman follows all doctor's orders, then lymphadenitis will be cured quickly, without unpleasant consequences for the mother herself and her future child.

 Contraindications

-Semisynthetic antibiotics can be contraindicated in such diseases:
+Semi-synthetic antibiotics may be contraindicated in the following diseases:

 • lymphocytic leukemia;